SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - Moved vendor API to the new platform endpoint and ensured the expense flow kept working end-to-end.

 ## 🔹 Clean up audit trail and comments (11th Sep 2025) (Initiative 12)
+Worked on frontend (FE) changes in the web and mobile apps, including redesigning the audit trails and report history sections.

 ## 🔹 Migrate GET locations APIs Public to platform (26th Sep 2025) (Initiative 13)
+The Goal of the initiative was to move the location service to the platform.
+- Worked on the frontend migration, including integrating the new platform APIs across different client applications like mobile, web, Outlook, and Chrome extension.
+- finished migration dev work in less than a week

+## 🔹 Migrate Dwolla calls to platform API (30th October 2025) (Initiative 14)
+This API migration was a little complex, not only because ACH and Dwolla were completely new areas for me, but also because it involved handling API key name changes, new persona-specific keys, payload changes, and a wide code impact (16+ components, 3 service files).

+Key Aspects of the initiative:
+- learned all Dwolla concepts (Customer, Funding Source, verification states) and ACH flows (micro-deposits, instant verification, why we use ACH).
+- Explored reimbursement settings, business types, business verification, org-level Dwolla requirements, and both spender and admin UX.
+- Documented and mapped end-to-end data flow from FE actions (Add bank, List customers) to platform APIs and Dwolla.
+- Wrote a comprehensive FE doc and test cases.

+Technical work:
+- API key name changes: Documented frontend usages of API keys and constants.
+Updated all call sites to the new platform API key names.
+- Persona-specific keys (spender vs admin): Implemented logic to select persona-based API keys and endpoints at a single decision point in shared modules.
+- Payload schema changes: This involved handling of API key names and using correct persona-specific payload keys while making UPDATE calls.
+- Null response handling: This was tricky to handle, as an ACH response for the `dwolla_customers` API could be null in the platform API.
+In public, this was not the case, or at least in the typescript code of the frontend, we had not handled the possibility of the response being null.
+I fixed this by adding explicit null-safe and throwing an ERROR on an empty response.
+- Code changes across UI: Updated more than 16 component files (UI components) while handling null response and ensuring nothing breaks at runtime.
+- Testing: Wrote detailed manual test cases covering all paths, edge cases, and error handling.

+The result: a safer migration that reduced per-component risk, improves readability, handles null response errors, and is ready for release once backend two-way sync and internal-auth dependencies are resolved.